-• Legal papers - HIPAA: .
-Every doctor you see will ask you to sign a privacy form (called a HIPAA form).
-When you fill it out, write in that you want to specifically allow the following people to discuss details of your case with the doctor (or facility): then list by name your spouse / parents / children and maybe a friend.
-Then ask for a copy of the form (They get to keep the original).
+• Legal papers - HIPAA: Every doctor you see will ask you to sign a privacy form (called a HIPAA form).
+When you fill it out, write in that you want to specifically allow the following people to discuss details of your case with the doctor (or facility); then list by name your spouse / parents / children and maybe a friend.
+Then ask for a copy of the form, as they keep the original.
 This will help save time when you need to send someone to pick up reports or films, or to ask questions for you.
-By having a copy, when they tell you they can't give your children something or talk about something to anyone other than the patient - just show them the form and they have to allow it!
+When they tell you they can't give your children something or talk about something to anyone other than the patient, just show them your copy of the form and they have to allow it!

 Advance Directives and Durable Power Of Attorney - We all hate to think about these things, but it can save a lot of trouble later if you handle this now.
 An advance directive tells your doctor what kind of care you would like to have if you become unable to make medical decisions.
 A Durable Power Of Attorney lets you designate who will make medical decisions for you if you are unable to.
-The first time you are admitted to a hospital, they will ask if you want to fill out the forms for these.
+The first time you are admitted to a hospital, they will ask if you want to fill out the forms for these directives, if you do not already have them in place.
 Do it, and ask for a copy and keep it in your binder.
 Or search google.com for "Advanced Directives in [your state]" (each state has different laws and forms).
+If you do already have these forms in place, bring them with you and staff will make a copy for your files and return the original to you.